Why and How: Mastering Masses in Nature Photography

 The Effects of Mass in a Composition

-For example, if we see a dark mass in the left part of a photo and there is no mass reflected in the right part, we say that the photo is unbalanced.
+For example, if I see a dark mass in the left part of a photo and there is no mass reflected in the right part, I say that the photo is unbalanced.
 The photo seems to lean to the left.
 Aesthetically, it is not beautiful because the eye of the viewer will automatically be attracted to this mass and his or her eyes will avert downwards as if was attracted by gravity.
 The viewer will not look at the points of interest immediately.
 The ideal with this analogy of the Roman balance is to have two masses that counterbalance in a photo.

 Of course, as usual, there are exceptions that can be applied to this general rule.
 A small photographic element will not necessarily cause a mass imbalance.